batfish/pybatfish/docs/source/formats.md

 ) > $hostname.cfg
 ```

+Create one file per device in your network and place the files in the `configs` folder.

-#### Cumulus: NCLU output (not preferred)
+#### NCLU output (not preferred)
-To retrieve the Cumulus configuration in the NCLU format, issue `net show config commands` and save the output to a file.
+To retrieve the Cumulus configuration in the NCLU format, issue `net show config commands` and save the output to a file in the `configs` folder.

 ### F5 BIG-IP